Application Overview Heading link

-Check out our EaES Research Themes and Faculty website pages.
-Explore our pages to see what topics interest you.
-We encourage prospective students to contact individual faculty members via email with questions regarding research opportunities.
+We invite you to explore our EaES Research Themes and Faculty web pages.
+We encourage prospective students to contact individual faculty members via email with questions regarding research interests and opportunities.

 2) Check Admission Requirements